SongFGH/bi-tbcnn/README.md

 sudo apt-get install docker-ce
 ```

-Then run the following command:
+Then run the following script on the command line:
 ```
 ./b
 ```